JPDevM/NodeJS/99-Practice_JP/Edit the methods of the controller from the database.md

 This file is a section of [Workflow to create backend with NodeJS](./README.md).

-### Edit the methods of the controller usin JSON files.
+### Edit the methods of the controller usin DataBase.

 > x

+Create DB with SQL

 In the router file. e.g.:<u>subscriptionsControllers.js</u>